Basilica of Our Lady of Zapopan

-The Basilica of Our Lady of Zapopan (Basílica de Nuestra Señora de Zapopan) and the abbey of Our lady of zapopan of Zapopan are a 17th-century Franciscan sanctuary built in downtown Zapopan, in the state of Jalisco, México.
+The Basilica of Our Lady of Zapopan (Basílica de Nuestra Señora de Zapopan) and the abbey of the same name are a 17th-century Franciscan sanctuary built in downtown Zapopan, in the state of Jalisco, Mexico.

 It is one of the most visited sanctuaries in Western Mexico, and it preserves a wooden Virgin that is considered a valuable relic of medieval origin, which came from Spain to New Galicia in the 16th century.
 The Huichol Museum is located in the building.

 Catholic affiliations

 The church complex belongs to the Franciscan province of Sts.
 Francis and James (Francisco y Santiago), that includes Jalisco, Monterrey, Guanajuato, and Zacatecas.
 Affiliated with the church is a retirement home of the Valle de la Misericordia (Valley of Mercy).